firozkhan18/Java-Evaluations/java-basic-exercises.md

 - - - - - - - - - -
 - - - - - - - - - -
 - - - - - - - - - -
-Click me to see the solution

 4. Write a Java program to calculate the average value of array elements.

-Click me to see the solution

 5. Write a Java program to test if an array contains a specific value.

-Click me to see the solution

 6. Write a Java program to find the index of an array element.

-Click me to see the solution

 7. Write a Java program to remove a specific element from an array.

-Click me to see the solution

 8. Write a Java program to copy an array by iterating the array.

-Click me to see the solution

 9. Write a Java program to insert an element (specific position) into an array.

-Click me to see the solution

 10. Write a Java program to find the maximum and minimum value of an array.

-Click me to see the solution

 11. Write a Java program to reverse an array of integer values.

-Click me to see the solution

 12. Write a Java program to find duplicate values in an array of integer values.

-Click me to see the solution

 13. Write a Java program to find duplicate values in an array of string values.

-Click me to see the solution

 14. Write a Java program to find common elements between two arrays (string values).

-Click me to see the solution

 15. Write a Java program to find common elements between two integer arrays.

-Click me to see the solution

 16. Write a Java program to remove duplicate elements from an array.

-Click me to see the solution

 17. Write a Java program to find the second largest element in an array.

-Click me to see the solution

 18. Write a Java program to find the second smallest element in an array.

-Click me to see the solution

 19. Write a Java program to add two matrices of the same size.

-Click me to see the solution

 20. Write a Java program to convert an array to an ArrayList.

-Click me to see the solution

 21. Write a Java program to convert an ArrayList to an array.

-Click me to see the solution

 22. Write a Java program to find all pairs of elements in an array whose sum is equal to a specified number.

-Click me to see the solution

 23. Write a Java program to test two arrays' equality.

-Click me to see the solution

 24. Write a Java program to find a missing number in an array.

-Click me to see the solution

 25. Write a Java program to find common elements in three sorted (in non-decreasing order) arrays.

-Click me to see the solution

 26. Write a Java program to move all 0's to the end of an array.
 Maintain the relative order of the other (non-zero) array elements.

-Click me to see the solution

 27. Write a Java program to find the number of even and odd integers in a given array of integers.

-Click me to see the solution

 28. Write a Java program to get the difference between the largest and smallest values in an array of integers.
 The array must have a length of at least 1.

-Click me to see the solution

 29. Write a Java program to compute the average value of an array of integers except the largest and smallest values.

-Click me to see the solution

 30. Write a Java program to check if an array of integers is without 0 and -1.

-Click me to see the solution

 31. Write a Java program to check if the sum of all the 10's in the array is exactly 30.
 Return false if the condition does not satisfy, otherwise true.

-Click me to see the solution

 32. Write a Java program to check if an array of integers contains two specified elements 65 and 77.

-Click me to see the solution

 33. Write a Java program to remove duplicate elements from a given array and return the updated array length.
 Sample array: [20, 20, 30, 40, 50, 50, 50]
 After removing the duplicate elements the program should return 4 as the new length of the array.

-Click me to see the solution

 34. Write a Java program to find the length of the longest consecutive elements sequence from an unsorted array of integers.
 Sample array: [49, 1, 3, 200, 2, 4, 70, 5]
 The longest consecutive elements sequence is [1, 2, 3, 4, 5], therefore the program will return its length 5.

-Click me to see the solution

 35. Write a Java program to find the sum of the two elements of a given array equal to a given integer.
 Sample array: [1,2,4,5,6]
 Target value: 6.

-Click me to see the solution

 36. Write a Java program to find all the distinct triplets such that the sum of all the three elements [x, y, z (x ≤ y ≤ z)] equal to a specified number.
 Sample array: [1, -2, 0, 5, -1, -4]
 Target value: 2.

-Click me to see the solution

 37. Write a Java program to create an array of its anti-diagonals from a given square matrix.